 While any assay may have batch or run properties, some properties are particular to the specific type of assay.
-Analyte properties defined on this page are an example.
+Analyte properties and Well Roles defined on this page are an example for Luminex assays.

 If a sample appears at several different dilutions, we infer you have titrated it.
 During the import process for the run, you can indicate whether you are using the titrated sample as a standard, quality control, or unknown.